-- any adverse change in his position or title (whether or not approved by the Board of Directors), an assignment over his reasonable objection to any duties materially inconsistent with his current status or a substantial adverse alteration in the nature of his responsibilities; - a reduction in his annual base salary; - the Company's failure to pay any portion of his current compensation or vacation pay, or the Company's failure to continue in effect any material compensatory plan (or an equivalent alternative) in which he may participate; - · a requirement that he permanently relocate his principal place of employment with the Company to another location; - the Company's failure to provide him with, or material reduction of, an insurance, retirement savings and other benefits package substantially similar to those enjoyed by the Company's other senior executives in which he is entitled to participate; or - a material uncured breach of the Company's obligations under the employment agreement.
+- any adverse change in the officer's position or title (whether or not approved by the Board of Directors), an assignment over the officer's reasonable objection to any duties materially inconsistent with the officer's current status or a substantial adverse alteration in the nature of the officer's responsibilities; - a reduction in the officer's annual base salary; - the Company's failure to pay any portion of the officer's current compensation, or the Company's failure to continue in effect any material compensatory plan (or an equivalent alternative) in which the officer may participate; - · permanent relocation of the officer's principal place of employment with the Company to another location; - the Company's failure to provide the officer with, or material reduction of, an insurance, retirement savings and other benefits package substantially similar to those enjoyed by the Company's other senior executives in which the officer is entitled to participate; or - a material uncured breach of the Company's obligations under the officer's employment agreement or the Company's failure to renew the employment agreement.

 Payments Made Upon Death or Disability of a Named Executive Officer.
-In the event of a named executive officer's death or "disability" (defined as a physical or mental incapacity rendering him unable to perform his job duties for 90 consecutive days or for a total of 180 days in any 12 months), he (or his estate, as applicable) would be entitled to:
+In the event of a named executive officer's death or "permanent disability" (defined as a physical or mental incapacity rendering the officer unable to perform job duties for 90 consecutive days or for a total of 180 days in any 12 months), the officer (or the officer's estate, as applicable) would be entitled to receive:

-- all amounts under "Payments Made Upon Any Termination of Employment" above; - · a pro-rata portion of the executive's annual cash bonus, if any, for the year in which termination occurred; - receive payments under the Company's disability insurance or life insurance plans, as applicable; - the acceleration and immediate release of restrictions with respect to his outstanding restricted stock grants; - the accelerated vesting of all outstanding stock option awards (with an exercise period equal to the stated expiration date of the awards); - in the case of Mr. Reed, a pro-rata portion of his additional SERP benefit, as adjusted, described in "Nonqualified Deferred Compensation Supplemental Executive Retirement Plan" above; and
+- all amounts under "Payments Made Upon Any Termination of Employment" above; - ullet a pro-rata portion of the executive's annual cash bonus, if any, for the year in which termination occurred; - payments under the Company's disability insurance or life insurance plans, as applicable;

-• in the case of Mr. Reed, continuation of health care coverage at employee rates for Mr. Reed and his spouse until the earlier of their election to terminate such coverage (or non-payment or premiums), their death or the Company's cessation of health care coverage to its employees.
+- the acceleration and immediate release of restrictions with respect to the officer's outstanding restricted stock and restricted stock unit grants; - the accelerated vesting of all outstanding stock option awards (with an exercise period equal to the stated expiration date of the awards); - in the case of Mr. Reed, the portion of his additional SERP benefit, as adjusted, vested as of the date of termination; and - in the case of Mr. Reed, continuation of health care coverage at employee rates for Mr. Reed and his spouse until the earlier of their election to terminate such coverage (or non-payment of premiums), their death or the Company's cessation of health care coverage to its employees.

 Payments Made Upon Termination of a Named Executive Officer Without Cause or Resignation of a Named Executive Officer for Good Reason (Other Than Within One Year Following a Change of Control).
-In the event of a named executive officer's termination without cause (or resignation for good reason), other than within one year following a designated "change of control" of the Company, he would be entitled to:
+In the event of a named executive officer's termination without cause (or resignation for good reason), other than within one year following a designated "change of control" of the Company, the officer would be entitled to receive:

-- all amounts under "Payments Made Upon Any Termination of Employment" above; - · the following severance payment:
+- · all amounts under "Payments Made Upon Any Termination of Employment" above; - the following severance payment: